Single-peptide protocol

 • Maintain adequate dietary protein (1.2–1.6 g/kg) to supply amino acids for tissue synthesis.

-• Gentle range-of-motion exercises during the loading phase support repair without re-injury risk.
+• Gentle range-of-motion exercises during the initial dosing phase support repair without re-injury risk.

 • Adequate sleep (7–9 hours) maximises growth hormone release and tissue anabolism during recovery.